Fitch Sprint Literature

 The Corvair Sprint!
 By Fitch: America's Only True Grand Touring Car

-This catalog describes the Fitch Sprint line of accessories and services for 1967 Corvairs.
-Included as part of a packet mailed to prospective Fitch Sprint customers.
+This catalog describes the Fitch Sprint line of accessories and services for Corvairs available in 1967.
 This particular copy was sent to Sven Erikson in Sparreholm, Sweden!